Where we are now (November 2017)

 The documents have been scrutinised and the final submission versions can be viewed by clicking on the links below:

 Following the Parish Council’s formal submission of its Neighbourhood Development Plan (NDP) to the Local Planning Authority, the final submission version of the NDP is now subject to consultation.
-Three Rivers District Council is seeking views on the planning policies contained within the NDP.
-The consultation will run for a six week period from Friday 21st April 2017 until Friday 2nd June 2017.
-The final submitted documents and information on how to make representations can be found on the Three Rivers District Council website by clicking here.
+Three Rivers District Council sought views on the planning policies contained within the NDP.
+The consultation ran for a six week period from Friday 21st April 2017 until Friday 2nd June 2017.
+The final submitted documents can be found on the Three Rivers District Council website by clicking here.